About

 Waupaca is known for its abundant natural resources; our many lakes, rivers, State Parks, and overall opportunity for enjoying the outdoors are unmatched.
 People travel from all over the United States to enjoy what our community has to offer.

 The Town of Lind is a small rural community nestled just south of Waupaca.
 Our expansive and impressive landscapes can be seen for miles, including marshland that is home to an entire ecosystem of its own, rolling hills (some of which reach over 1000ft!), forest floors, farm fields, and many artesian wells that flow freely with the cleanest and coldest water you've ever experienced!
-As the Town of Lind website states:
+As the Town of Lind website states: "Water quality and safety is of utmost importance to the Town of Lind and its residents."

 We truly admire what our ecosystem has to offer here in Lind.
 Our groundwater is abundant and our air is crisp and free of industrial pollutants.
 We are passionate about our opposition to the Co-Digester proposal not because we are against any farming practices, but because our natural resources are irreplaceable.
 If this Co-Digester is approved, we will be putting them in jeopardy.